EastEnders stuns fans with return of major character killed off 25 years ago

 Cindy Beale died in childbirth in 1998... or did she?

-Michelle Collins is set to return to EastEnders as Cindy Beale 25 years after her character was killed off, it was reported Friday (19 May).
+Michelle Collins is set to return to EastEnders as Cindy Beale 25 years after her character was killed off, according to reports.

-She will return with her husband Ian Beale, played by the show’s longest-serving male cast member Adam Woodyatt who went took a hiatus from the role in 2021.
+Collins will return with her on-screen husband Ian Beale, played by the show’s longest-serving male cast member Adam Woodyatt.
+Woodyatt took a hiatus from the role in 2021.

 Collins’s character was killed off in 1998.
 She died in childbirth while serving a prison sentence for hiring a hitman to kill Ian.